-Shares can be purchased directly from the Funds or through financial intermediaries.
+Shares can be purchased directly from the Fund or through financial intermediaries.

-To purchase shares directly from the Funds through their transfer agent, complete and send in the application.
-If you need an application or have questions, please call 866-234-ARGA (866-234-2742).
+To purchase shares directly from the Fund through its transfer agent, complete and send in the application.
+If you need an application or have guestions, please call 866-234-ARGA (866-234-2742).

-If you purchase shares directly from the Funds, you will receive a confirmation of each transaction and monthly statements detailing Fund balances and all transactions completed during the prior month.
+If you purchase shares directly from the Fund, you will receive a confirmation of each transaction and monthly statements detailing Fund balances and all transactions completed during the prior month.
 Automatic reinvestments of distributions may be confirmed only by monthly statement.
 You should verify the accuracy of all transactions in your account as soon as you receive your confirmations and monthly statements.

 All investments must be made by check, wire or Automated Clearing House ("ACH").
 All checks must be made payable in U.S. dollars and drawn on U.S. financial institutions.
-The Funds do not accept purchases made by third-party checks, credit cards, credit card checks, cash, traveler's checks, money orders or cashier's checks.
+The Fund does not accept purchases made by third-party checks, credit cards, credit card checks, cash, traveler's checks, money orders or cashier's checks.

-The Funds reserve the right to reject any specific purchase order for any reason.
-The Funds are not intended for short-term trading by shareholders in response to short-term market fluctuations.
-For more information about the Funds' policy on short-term trading, see "Excessive Trading Policies and Procedures."
+The Fund reserves the right to reject any specific purchase order for any reason.
+The Fund is not intended for short-term trading by shareholders in response to short-term market fluctuations.
+For more information about the Fund's policy on short-term trading, see "Excessive Trading Policies and Procedures."

-The Funds do not generally accept investments by non-U.S. persons.
-Non-U.S. persons may be permitted to invest in the Funds subject to the satisfaction of enhanced due diligence.
-Please contact the Funds for more information.
+The Fund does not generally accept investments by non-U.S. persons.
+Non-U.S. persons may be permitted to invest in the Fund subject to the satisfaction of enhanced due diligence.
+Please contact the Fund for more information.